Eugénie de Montijo: Role in Franco-Prussian War

 The army was ultimately defeated, and Napoleon III gave himself up to the Prussians at the Battle of Sedan.
 The news of the capitulation reached Paris on 3 September.
-When it was given to the empress that the emperor and the army were prisoners, she reacted by shouting at the Emperor's personal aide, "No!
+When the empress received word that the emperor and the army were prisoners, she reacted by shouting at the Emperor's personal aide, "No!
 An emperor does not capitulate!
 He is dead!...They are trying to hide it from me.
 Why didn't he kill himself!
 Doesn't he know he has dishonored himself?!".
-Later, when hostile crowds formed near the Tuileries Palace, and the staff began to flee, the empress slipped out with one of her entourage and sought sanctuary with her American dentist, Thomas W. Evans, who took her to Deauville.
+Later, when hostile crowds formed near the Tuileries Palace and the staff began to flee, the empress slipped out with one of her entourage and sought sanctuary with her American dentist, Thomas W. Evans, who took her to Deauville.
 From there, on 7 September, she took the yacht of a British official to England.
 In the meantime, on 4 September, a group of republican deputies proclaimed the return of the Republic, and the creation of a Government of National Defense.

-From 5 September 1870 until 19 March 1871, Napoleon III and his entourage including Joseph Bonaparte's grandson Louis Joseph Benton, were held in comfortable captivity in a castle at Wilhelmshöhe, near Kassel.
+From 5 September 1870 until 19 March 1871, Napoleon III and his entourage, including Joseph Bonaparte's grandson Louis Joseph Benton, were held in comfortable captivity in a castle at Wilhelmshöhe, near Kassel.
 Eugénie traveled incognito to Germany to visit Napoleon.